On Safe Lines Support Sections

 Default installation directory;

-“C:\Program Files (x86)\On Safe Lines QHSE Software\Sickness Monitoring and Absenteeism”
+“C:\Program Files (x86)\On Safe Lines QHSE Software\Accident and Investigation Management”

-For XP - “C:\Program Files\On Safe Lines QHSE Software\Sickness Monitoring and Absenteeism”
+For XP - “C:\Program Files\On Safe Lines QHSE Software\Accident and Investigation Management” (see notes below)

-Note: SMART can be moved into an alternative directory and has a self re-connection routine to easily allow users to do so.
-A typical example would be when SMART's data file 'SMART_be' is moved onto a network drive to allow the front end to be placed on numerous user's terminals.
+Note: AIM can be moved into an alternative directory and has a self re-connection routine to easily allow users to do so.
+A typical example would be when AIM's data file 'AIM_be' is moved onto a network drive to allow the front end to be placed on numerous user's terminals.

-Network Usage: SMART has been designed and developed to be multi-user and network efficient.
-SMART always performs best when working on your local computer.
-However, it is recognised that many users will wish to network SMART.
+Network Usage: AIM has been designed and developed to be multi-user and network efficient.
+AIM always performs best when working on your local computer.
+However, it is recognised that many users will wish to network AIM.
 Users may notice a slower than expected performance when connected over a network depending upon various factors such as the design, configuration, speed, traffic, etc. of your company network.
 (Example network setup)

 Caution: If you are in a corporate network environment, you should check with your information technology department to determine whether your company has established guidelines concerning enabling content on Access databases.

-For guidance on setting up SMART, please go to the getting started section of On Safe Lines - Welcome to SMART.
+For guidance on setting up AIM, please go to the getting started section of On Safe Lines - Welcome to AIM.

 Click > here < to see our support page for using Free Download Manager